 - Replacing the current A&E with an urgent care clinic

 - Losing more than 300 and possibly all the acute care beds.

 But local health bosses say this isn’t a ‘closure’ and are ploughing on with their plans to re-brand Charing Cross as something they call a ‘local hospital’.

-A formal complaint was made to the council in April by Imperial’s chief executive Dr Tracey Batten and Clare Parker, chief officer for the Shaping a Healthier Future plan about the council’s campaign to stop the closure of services at Charing Cross Hospital.
-See the council’s response here (pdf).
+A formal complaint was made to the council in April by Imperial’s chief executive Dr Tracey Batten and Clare Parker, chief officer for the Shaping a Healthier Future plan, about the council’s campaign to stop the closure of services at Charing Cross Hospital.
+Read our letter responding to this complaint (pdf).